Fiction featuring Care Experience

 In the midst of war, a plane evacuating a group of schoolboys from Britian is shot down over a deserted tropical island.

-At first, the displaced boys, seperated from family, enjoy their life without adult supervision.
+At first, the displaced boys, separated from family, enjoy their life without adult supervision.
 They divide themselves into the ‘littluns’ – boys around the age of 6, and the ‘biguns’, those between 10 & 12.

 Ralph is elected the leader – he represents order and democracy.